-For heart patients, fasting doesn’t follow the same rules as healthy people.
-And they need to remember that.
+For heart patients, fasting doesn’t follow the same rules as healthy people, and they need to remember that.
 Heart patients have to be more careful due to their sensitive condition.
 You need to keep your diet, medication, and physical activity in check.
 The most important thing is to consult a good cardiologist beforehand.
 Set an appointment with your heart specialist and discuss your fasting concerns in detail.
 You can easily have access to the best cardiologists in Pakistan via MARHAM.

 1. Have Your Blood Pressure Checked

 Patients having blood pressure (hypertension) should get their blood pressure (BP) checked before Ramadan.
 Make sure that your blood pressure is reasonably controlled.
 Depending on your blood pressure, you can devise your fasting plans with your cardiologist or nutritionist.
 Checking your blood pressure daily is essential, the moment you detect a disturbance you should seek immediate help or take your prescribed medicine.

 Patients with uncontrolled hypertension should strictly avoid fasting.

 Ask your cardiologist about your medication schedule.
 There are several combination tablets that can be taken with Suhoor meal and with Iftaar.
 Don’t skip your daily dose even if you feel fine.
 If you want to change your medication, ask your doctor first.